core-wg/oscore/draft-ietf-core-object-security.md

 #### Max-Age {#max-age}

-The Inner Max-Age option is used to specify the freshness of the resource, as defined in {{RFC7252}}, end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
+The Inner Max-Age option is used to specify the freshness (as defined in {{RFC7252}}) of the resource, end-to-end from the server to the client, taking into account that the option is not accessible to proxies.
 The Inner Max-Age SHALL be processed by OSCOAP as specified in {{inner-options}}.

 The Outer Max-Age option is used to avoid unnecessary caching of OSCOAP responses at intermediary nodes.
 Since OSCOAP binds CoAP responses to requests, a cached response would not be used for any other request, so caching is useless.
 A server MAY set a Class U Max-Age option with value zero to OSCOAP responses (see Section 5.6.1 of {{RFC7252}}) and process it according to {{outer-options}}.
 The Outer Max-Age option value SHALL be discarded by the OSCOAP client.

 #### The Block Options {#block-options}

 Blockwise {{RFC7959}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7959}}.
-The Block options are used to secure message fragmentation end-to-end (Inner options) or for proxies to fragment the message during the next hop (Outer options).
+The Block options are used to secure message fragmentation end-to-end (Inner options) or for proxies to fragment the message for the next hop (Outer options).

 ##### Inner Block Options {#inner-block-options}